springdoc/springdoc-openapi-demos/docs/index.md

   The library uses spring-boot application auto-configured packages to scan for the following annotations in spring beans: OpenAPIDefinition and Info.
   These annotations declare, API Information: Title, version, licence, security, servers, tags, security and externalDocs

+## Error Handling for REST using @ControllerAdvice
+To generate documentation automatically, make sure all the methods declare the HTTP Code responses using the annotation: @ResponseStatus

 ## Dependencies

 The springdoc-openapi libraries are hosted on maven central repository.